ktrnthsnr/food-festival/README.md

 ## Description

-This repo contains JavaScript, HTML and CSS code that creates a food festival website containing vivid imagery in a site menu and carousel showcasing a home page, schedule, and a page for ordering tickets to the festival.
+This website build project contains Progressive Web Application (PWA) elements for adding offline functionality, quick performance, smooth scrolling, and no lag targeted specifically for a mobile user.
+The Food Festival website is heavy on vivid imagery in a site menu and carousel showcasing a home page, schedule, and a page for ordering tickets to the festival, so image and javascript bundling and optimization on first load were essential towards improving performance.
+Additionally an IndexedDB store, and service worker caching were added to allow for internet connectivity interrupts, very common for mobile app users, to allow for seamless web app scrolling, and ticket purchasing - with or without an internet connection.

 ## Technology

-This project required the following
+This project required the following technology to create, audit and optimize:

 - Platform, framework, and scripting languages:
 Node.js, npm, GitHub, JavaScript, ES6, HTML, CSS, webpack-dev-server